SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 Filtering
 ---------

 scrttv allows filtering of waveforms.
+Any
-The Filter selection dropdown menu  (see :ref:`Figure above <fig-scrttv-overview>`) and the hotkey :kbd:`f` can be used to toggle the list of filters pre-defined in :confval:`filter` or in :confval:`filters`.
-The applied filter is named in the lower left corner.
+:ref:`filter available in SeisComP <filter-grammar>` can be considered.
+The filter selection dropdown menu (see :ref:`Figure above <fig-scrttv-overview>`) and the hotkeys :kbd:`g` or :kbd:`d` can be used to toggle the list of filters.
+This list of pre-defined in :confval:`filter` or in :confval:`filters`.
+You may switch between filtere and unfiltered data by pressing :kbd:`f`.
 To show filtered and raw data together use the hotkey :kbd:`r`.

 .. note::